Here we are having more fun than a human being should be allowed to have.

 It's purely emotional.

-Wherever where is a Democrat convention?
+Where is a Democrat convention?

-They just they just are.
+They just are.

 They just despise it.

-I think the U.S. military is the focus of evil in the modern world, out along with George W. Bush.
+I think the U.S. military is the focus of evil in the modern world, along with George W. Bush.

-We really didn't finish it then, and had we, things would have been different.
+And had we, things would have been different.

-So we and we did have to go back.
+And we did have to go back.

-Um I really don't even want to imagine it.
+I don't even want to imagine it.

 But it's tough to speak to irrational people.